|UC Santa Cruz Open Access Fund Pilot Print Page|

 Q: When does the pilot begin and end?

-The pilot will begin fall quarter 2012 and be evaluated after 12-18 months.
+The pilot began Fall Quarter 2012 and be evaluated after 12-18 months.

-Q: Is this related to the draft faculty-proposed Open Access Policy for the University of California?
+Q: Is this related to the faculty-initiated Open Access Policy for the University of California?

 No, it's unrelated.
-This pilot will pay the costs of publishing new research in open access journals, and involves funds provided by CDL and UC Campuses, administered by campus libraries.
-The proposed Open Access Policy is focused on open access archiving regardless of place of publication, and is under discussion by faculty senates.
-Read more about the proposed Open Access Policy here.
+This pilot will pay the costs of publishing new research in open-access journals, and involves funds provided by CDL and UC campuses, administered by campus libraries.
+On July 24, 2013, the Academic Senate passed Open Access Policy which is focused on open-access archiving regardless of place of publication.

 Q: Where is the money from the fund coming from?